moofoo/transform-tty/Readme.md

 # TransformTTY

 TransformTTY is a Transform stream that mimics the interface of `tty.WriteStream` and can function as a drop-in replacement wherever standard output streams (stdout / stderr) are used.
-It converts writes to strings via terminal emulation provided by [Terminal.JS](http://terminal.js.org).
-TransformTTY is primarily a means to test CLI rendering/clearing routines that use the `clearLine`, `moveCursor`, and `cursorTo` methods (i.e. for CLI animation)
+It converts writes to strings via terminal emulation. ([Terminal.JS](http://terminal.js.org) and [AnsiTerminal](https://github.com/netzkolchose/node-ansiterminal)).

 ## Install